fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/sort.md

 You can use the JavaScript comparator function to sort the data.

-Let's assume you want to sort the above data table by the total profit in descending order, i.e., the highest sale will appear at the top of the table.
+Let's assume you want to sort the aboveDataTableby the total profit in descending order, i.e., the highest sale will appear at the top of the table.
 The total profit is calculated using `(Sales * Quantity) - Shipping Cost` formula.

-The code to apply this sorting to the above data table is given below:
+The code to apply this sorting to the aboveDataTableis given below:

 ```
 var customSortQuery = FusionCharts.DataStore.Operators.sort((a, b) => {